-26 SECTION 134.
-IC 7.1-4-7-8 IS AMENDED TO READ AS 27 FOLLOWS [EFFECTIVE UPON PASSAGE]: Sec.
-8. Basis of 28 Allocation to Cities and Towns.
-The sum set aside in accordance with 29 the provisions of IC 1971, 7.1-4-7-7, section 7 of this chapter shall be 30 allocated to a city or town upon the basis that the population of that city 31 or town bears to the total population of all cities and towns of this state.
-32 SECTION 135.
-IC 7.1-4-7-9 IS AMENDED TO READ AS
+SECTION 134.
+IC 7.1-4-7-8 IS AMENDED TO READ AS FOLLOWS [EFFECTIVE UPON PASSAGE]: Sec.
+8. Basis of Allocation to Cities and Towns.
+The sum set aside in accordance with the provisions of IC 1971, 7.1-4-7-7, section 7 of this chapter shall be allocated to a city or town upon the basis that the population of that city or town bears to the total population of all cities and towns of this state.

-FOLLOWS [EFFECTIVE UPON PASSAGE]: Sec.
+SECTION 135.
+IC 7.1-4-7-9 IS AMENDED TO READ AS FOLLOWS [EFFECTIVE UPON PASSAGE]: Sec.
 9. Time of Distribution.
 The auditor of the state shall, on the first day of April of each year and quarterly thereafter, distribute the funds set aside in accordance with the provisions of IC 1971, 7.1-4-7-7, section 7 of this chapter or the portion of them as reported to him, the auditor of state, to the general fund of the treasury of the city or town on the basis provided for in this chapter.

-40 SECTION 136.
+SECTION 136.
 IC 7.1-4-9-2 IS AMENDED TO READ AS FOLLOWS [EFFECTIVE UPON PASSAGE]: Sec.
-2. Collection of 41 42 Deductions and Transfer Fees.
+2. Collection of Deductions and Transfer Fees.
 The chairman shall collect the authorized deduction retained by the state when an application for a permit of a type listed in IC 1971, 7.1-4-9-1, section 1 of this chapter is denied.
-The chairman also shall collect the prescribed cost fee paid enforcement and adminisprovided in this chapter.
+The chairman also shall collect the prescribed cost fee paid in connection with the transfer of a permit of a type listed in IC 1971, 7.1-4-9-1. section 1 of this chapter.

-7.1-4-9-1. section 1 of this chapter.
 SECTION 137.
 IC 7.1-4-10-3 IS AMENDED TO READ AS FOLLOWS [EFFECTIVE UPON PASSAGE]: Sec.
 3. Deposit of Fines in Fund.
-The chairman shall deposit the monies realized from fines imposed pursuant to the provisions of IC 1971, IC 7.1-3-23-2 in its enforcement and administration fund to be used for the purposes
+The chairman shall deposit the monies realized from fines imposed pursuant to the provisions of IC 1971, IC 7.1-3-23-2 in its enforcement and administration fund to be used for the purposes provided in this chapter.